apache/doris/docs/en/docs/lakehouse/faq.md

 16. The solutions when configuring Kerberos in the catalog and encounter an error: `Unable to obtain password from user`.
     - The principal used must exist in the klist, use `klist -kt your.keytab` to check.
     - Ensure the catalog configuration correct, such as missing the `yarn.resourcemanager.principal`.
+    - If the preceding checks are correct, the JDK version installed by yum or other package-management utility in the current system maybe have an unsupported encryption algorithm.
+It is recommended to install JDK by yourself and set `JAVA_HOME` environment variable.

 17. If an error is reported while querying the catalog with Kerberos: `GSSException: No valid credentials provided (Mechanism level: Failed to find any Kerberos Ticket)`.
     - Restarting FE and BE can solve the problem in most cases.